 As you might have guessed, this is an offer that gives 20% discount to students that subscribe before 1/11/2011.

-At runtime, the Ink VM reads the DSL script and creates the expected instance of FixedPercentageDiscountOffer class.
+At runtime, the Ink VM reads the DSL script , creates the expected instance of FixedPercentageDiscountOffer class and injects the values from the Ink object (ExampleOffer) to the Java instance.

-Writing such scripts is especially easy since the Ink plugins for eclipse offer you all the powerful IDE features eclipse provides to Java developers -
+Writing such scripts is especially easy since the Ink plugins for eclipse offer you powerful IDE features similar to what eclipse JDT provides to Java developers.

-including auto-completion, incremental compilation, navigation commands, etc (see table of useful shortcuts at the end of this tutorial.)
+This includes auto-completion, incremental compilation, navigation commands, etc., (see table of useful shortcuts at the end of this tutorial.)

 How does it work?